iosonosempreio/script-for-illustrator/README.md

-# script-for-illustrator
+# Scripts for Illustrator
-Some script for Adobe Illustrator, mainly written in JS
+Some script for Adobe Illustrator, mainly written in JS.